shoshani-michael/talk-to-repo/README.md

 python -m pip install -r requirements.txt
 ```

 6. Set up a Pinecone index.
-Give it a vector dimension of 1536 and name it `pinecone-index`.
-You can change this in `backend/main.py` if you want.
+Give it a vector dimension of 1536 and name it `talk-to-repo`.

 7. Run the backend server